ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-overview.md

 protocol while still exposing the specific transport-layer aspects of it to the application developers.
 It is structured around the following concepts:

-Transport:
+Transport session:

-: A transport is a session established between a client and a server.
+: A transport session is a single communication context established between a client and a server.
 It may correspond to a specific physical connection on the transport layer, or it may be a logical entity within an existing multiplexed connection.
-Each instance of a transport is logically independent of each other even if some transports can share same connection underneath.
+Each transport session is logically independent of each other even if some sessions can share same connection underneath.

 Transport protocol: